-Course # Course Name On-site Online Credits Students are e encouraged to elect to take any of the following courses to focus their conce entration: 380.603 Demographic Methods for Public Health 3 rd 4 120.627 Stem Cells and the Biology of Aging and Disease 3 rd 3 410.615 Research Design in the Social and Behavioral Sciences 2 nd 2 ^{nd} 3 309.605 Health Issues for Aging Populations 2 nd 3 rd 3 380.666 Women's Health 3 rd 3 330.607 Prevention of Mental Disorders: Public Health Interventions 3 rd 3 rd 3 340.699 Epidemiology of Sensory Loss in Aging 3 rd 3 ^{rd} 3 330.639 The Intersection of Mental and Physical Health 4 th 3 330.802 Seminar on Aging, Cognition & Neurodegenerative Disorders (biennially offered; any 1 of 4 terms fulfills this course option) (any 1 of 4 terms fulfills this course option)] st_4th 2
+Course # Course Name On-site Online Credits Students are o tudents are encouraged to elect to take any of the following courses to focus their concentration: 380.603 Demographic Methods for Public Health 3 rd 4 120.627 Stem Cells and the Biology of Aging and Disease 3 rd 3 410.615 Research Design in the Social and Behavioral Sciences 2 nd 3 309.605 Health Issues for Aging Populations 2 nd 3 380.666 Population, Family and Reproductive Health 3 rd 3 rd 3 330.607 Prevention of Mental Disorders: Public Health Interventions 3 rd 3 rd 3 340.699 Epidemiology of Sensory Loss in Aging 3 rd 3 rd 3 330.639 The Intersection of Mental and Physical Health 4 th 3 330.802 Seminar on Aging, Cognition &amp; Neurodegenerative Disorders (biennially offered; any 1 of 4 terms fulfills this course option) (any 1 of 4 terms fulfills this course option) NOTE: Not available until 2025-2026.
+(This course is only offered every other year.) ] st_4th 2

 The MPH capstone experience in Aging and Public Health is designed to give students an opportunity to apply and integrate coursework with practicum and research.
 Preparation for the Capstone experience will start near the end of the 1st term and be integrated throughout the year.
 In the 3rd and 4th terms, the Research and Translation in Aging Seminar is required for informal discussions of issues relevant to public health research and research in progress sessions.
 The final product will be a written paper based on one of the two approaches, listed below.
 Capstone Option 2 requires that students take the 621-623 (or higher) Biostatistics sequence.
 Students may also take relevant research methods or mixed methods courses, as appropriate.

-Students may choose a Capstone project that addresses an important question in aging and that is approved by the student's adviser and the concentration directors.
+37 Students may choose a Capstone project that addresses an important question in aging and that is approved by the student's advisor and the concentration directors.
 Options include: